PaulRaUnite/werrors/README.md

-It can be helpful to optimize builtin conversion between `[]byte` to `string` applying your own conversion in cases of high performance when you are sure in immutability of byte slice, of course.
+It can be helpful to optimize builtin conversion between `[]byte` to `string` applying your own conversion in cases of high performance when you are sure in the immutability of byte slice, of course.